DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 * `docker-compose -f whoami-compose.yml up -d`
 * `docker-compose -f nginx-compose.yml up -d`

-Give it time to get certificates, checking `docker-compose logs caddy` as it goes, then visit the urls.
+Give it time to get certificates, checking `docker logs caddy` as it goes, then visit the urls.
 It should lead to the services with https working.

-If something is fucky use `docker-compose logs caddy` to see what is happening.</br>
+If something is fucky use `docker logs caddy` to see what is happening.</br>
-Restarting the container `docker-compose restart caddy` can help.
+Restarting the container `docker container restart caddy` can help.
-Or investigate inside `docker-compose exec caddy /bin/sh`.
+Or investigate inside `docker exec -it caddy /bin/sh`.
 For example trying to ping hosts that are suppose to be reachable, `ping nginx` should work.

 There's also other possible issues, like bad port forwarding towards docker host.

 *extra info:*</br>
-`docker-compose exec -w /etc/caddy caddy caddy reload` reloads config if you made changes and want them to take effect.
+`docker exec -w /etc/caddy caddy caddy reload` reloads config if you made changes and want them to take effect.

 # Caddy more info and various configurations